macintux/riak-application-guide/anti-patterns.md

 Even if your server clocks are magically always in sync, are your business needs well-served by blindly applying the most recent update?

+[Conflict resolution] covers this in much more detail.

 ## Mutability

 For years, functional programmers have been singing the praises of